mgarin/weblaf/README.md

 5. Various utility classes which simplify Swing components usage
 6. Various Swing extensions that allows animated transitions, effects and other features

-You can find more information about the library on official site: http://weblookandfeel.com
+You can find more information about the library on official site:<br>
+http://weblookandfeel.com

 Artifacts
 ----------
-You can always find all WebLaF releases in the "releases" section: https://github.com/mgarin/weblaf/releases
+You can always find all WebLaF releases in the "releases" section:<br>
+https://github.com/mgarin/weblaf/releases

 Here are the direct links for the latest release (v1.17):